aktos-io/scada.js/README.md

 * open another terminal and type:

-        python python-messaging/keypad_simulator.py
+        python manual-test/python-messaging/test_message_sending.py

-Then open [http://localhost:4000](http://localhost:4000) and see if the button clicks are sent to python process and analog display is changing.
+Then open [http://localhost:4000](http://localhost:4000) and see if the button clicks are sent to python process and analog display (the realtime graph) is incrementing.

 # Optional